When to Call Your Physician:

 - Contractions, (uterine tightening), 6 or more an hour.

-- Period like cramping, comes and goes or constant.
+- Severe period like cramping, comes and goes or constant.

 - Abdominal cramps, with or without diarrhea.